hohfchns/DialogueQuest/README.md

 Customizing is relatively easy, it is done with Godot native features.

 The `DQDialogueBox` node has a `Theme` that you can replace with your own.
+The same goes for `DQChoiceMenu`, and most UI components in DialogueQuest.

 Each character can also override the theme for their name text or their speech text.